Kareem-hassanieh/municipality-system/README.md

 - Citizens can register at: http://localhost:5173/register

 > **Tip:** To test both Admin and Citizen at the same time, open one in a normal tab and the other in an **Incognito/Private window**.

 ---

+### Want to create a Citizen?

+Just register through the website at: http://localhost:5173/register

+---